jeremysolarz/windguru-date-cli/README.md

 You can call the command with different parameters.

-Use: pyhton app.py --help for a complete description.
+Use: `python app.py --help` for a complete description.

 As an example see:
 ```